ROBLOX-Reverse-Engineering/RRE-Site/docs/Client Security/Signatures.md

 Traditionally, signatures are, as the name suggests, a method to determine the actual author/sender of an article.

-In today's world, digitial signatures are analogous (to traditional signatures) — They utilize mathematical algorithms to validate the authenticity of such data.[^1]
+In today's world, digital signatures are analogous (to traditional signatures) — They utilize mathematical algorithms to validate the authenticity of data.[^1]

-This abstract graph demonstrates the signing process:[^2]
+This graph demonstrates the signing process conceptionally:[^2]
 ```mermaid
 flowchart LR
     id1[(Data)]-->id2[Sign]---id3>Private Key]